 One question that always comes up when talking about cabinet design software is “how extensive is the cabinet library”?
 CabWriter Pro has taken a multi-pronged and innovative approach to managing your cabinet library.
 We, of course, have many standard cabinet styles to start with that are listed below:

 - Standard Base (with or without a drawer)

 - Drawer Bank Base

 - Pie-Cut (Lazy Susan) Base

 - Diagonal Corner Base

 - Sink Base

-- Divided Base (base cabinet w/ customizable fixed shelves)
+- Divided Base or Upper (Cabinet w/ customizable fixed shelves)

 - Standard Upper

 - Diagonal Corner Upper